ctianming/moveflow_aptos_mcp_server/README.md

 The server has been designed to completely avoid storing private keys:

 1. **Read-Only Mode**:
-   - Default mode of operation
+   - Default recommended mode of operation
    - Only allows querying blockchain data
    - Cannot execute any transactions
    - Enable with `READ_ONLY_MODE="true"`